-- The stitching is sewn in the direction indicated by the arrow. - Sew reinforcement stitches. - When sewing a pattern, it is useful to first set the automatic reverse/reinforcement stitching setting.
-For details, refer to "Automatically sewing reverse/ reinforcement stitches" (page 59). - When you are finished sewing, use scissors to trim off any excess threads at the beginning of the stitching and between the patterns.
+- When sewing a pattern with a stitch other than a character stitch, it is useful to first set the automatic reverse/reinforcement stitching setting.
+For details, refer to "Automatically sewing reverse/ reinforcement stitches" (page 57). - When you are finished sewing, use scissors to trim off any excess threads at the beginning of the stitching and between the patterns.